 Taurine, L-Carnitine & B12

 Vegetarian dog specialists and most companies that sell vegan dog food advise adding taurine and L-carnitine to the diets of vegan dogs.
 These are two amino acids that are naturally found in animal flesh but do not naturally occur in plants.
-Dogs cannot synthesize these nutrients themselves although they can synthesize them from other amino acids.
+Dogs cannot synthesise these nutrients themselves although they can synthesise them from other amino acids.
 Deficiencies can be potentially serious, so to be on the safe side it is best to supplement as an important preventative measure.
 We buy ours from Bulk Powders - the 1kg packs should last you at least 6 months.
 Their Taurine is vegan as is their L-Carnitine and Vitamin B12

 Omega 3 & 6

 Omega-3 and omega-6 fats control important hormones in the body, they’re both important so if your dog eats too much or too little of either one, then those hormones and his immune system will be out of balance.
 Good sources of Omegas are flax seeds or oil, chia seeds or oil, hemp oil, mung beans, green veg and pumpkins.
 You can also make organic hemp milk for your dogs and mix it in their food.

 We don't recommend fish oils as our oceans are now polluted with poisonous metals such as mercury, other industrial chemicals as well as radiation from the likes of Fukushima which are ingested/absorbed by the fish and passed down through the food chain.
 Here is a pure form of omega 3 extracted from algae nothingfishy

 This wonderful book written by Heather Coster will help you create nutritionally balanced meals for your dog that will even appeal to the fussiest eaters.
 In fact, the recipes are so delicious, you can eat them yourself.